edadma/dynamic_buffer.h/README.md

 - Optional atomic reference counting for lock-free concurrent access

 **Memory Safe**
-- Reference counting prevents memory leaks and use-after-free
+- Reference counting prevents memory leaks and use-after-free for buffers, builders, and readers
 - Immutable buffers safe for concurrent reading once created
 - Bounds checking on all slice operations
 - Automatic cleanup when last reference is released